mvishok/fastre/README.md

+# This project is being re-written for better syntax and performance.

 # Climine Runtime

 Climine Runtime is a lightweight and straightforward runtime environment for web development designed to streamline the process of building dynamic websites, without the complexity of traditional backend setups or server-side scripting languages.
 With Climine Runtime, developers can easily convert static HTML/CSS/JS designs into dynamic web applications by integrating API responses directly into their HTML markup.